-I. The School agrees to disclose to the Sponsor and to the parents the qualifications of its teachers.
+- C. The School agrees to disclose to the Sponsor and to the parents the qualifications of its teachers.
 The School shall provide to the Sponsor and to parents, prior to the opening of school, the qualifications and assignments of all staff members.
-Changes will be provided to the Sponsor at the end of each grading period.

-J. The School agrees to implement written policies and procedures for the hiring and dismissal of personnel; policies governing salaries, contracts, unemployment compensation and benefits packages; and the procedures for responding to a finding that a governing board member or staff member has a criminal record.
+Changes will be provided to the Sponsor at the end of each grading period. - D. The School agrees to implement written policies and procedures for the hiring and dismissal of personnel; policies governing salaries, contracts, unemployment compensation and benefits packages; and the procedures for responding to a finding that a Governing Board member or staff member has a criminal record.
+The School shall require all employees and Board members to self-report within 48 hours to appropriate authorities any arrest and final disposition of such arrest other than minor traffic violations.
+The School shall then take appropriate action relating to the employment of that individual.
+The School agrees to dismiss governing board members whose fingerprint check results warrant disqualification under the Statute.
 This policy will also detail the procedures for screening of all volunteers and mentors.
-These personnel policies and procedures shall be provided to the Sponsor no later than two weeks prior to the opening of school each year

-- K. The School shall require all employees and the members of the governing board to be fingerprinted by an authorized law enforcement agency and processed by the State Department of Law Enforcement and the Federal Bureau of Investigation for criminal background checks.
+These personnel policies and procedures shall be provided to the Sponsor no later than two weeks prior to the opening of school each year - E. The School shall require all employees and the members of the governing board to be fingerprinted by an authorized law enforcement agency and processed by the State Department of Law Enforcement and the Federal Bureau of Investigation for criminal background checks.
 The cost of fingerprinting shall be borne by the School or the individual being fingerprinted.
 The results of all such background investigations and fingerprinting will be reported in writing to the Superintendent of Schools or his/her designee.
-The governing board's fingerprints shall be taken within one month of the contract signing and subsequently within one month of new governing board members' assuming office.
+The Governing Board's fingerprints shall be taken within one month of the contract signing and subsequently within one month of new governing board members' assuming office.
 No employee or governing Board member may be on campus with students until his/her fingerprints are processed.
-The school shall ensure that it complies with all fingerprinting and background check requirements, including those relating to vendors, pursuant to Florida Statutes, Sections 1012.32, 1012.465 and 1012.467, and shall follow Sponsor's policy with regard to the fingerprinting and background check requirements of volunteers.
-The school shall notify the district Human Resource Department when a staff member is no longer employed at the school. - L. The School shall not violate the anti-discrimination provisions of Section 1000.05, Florida Statutes, and the Florida Education Equity Act. - M. This Charter is contingent upon the School hiring the equivalent of a full-time administrator and sufficient instructional staff and support staff to meet the goals of this Charter. - N. The School, if a public employer, may participate in the Florida Retirement System upon application and approval as a "covered group" under Section 121.021(34), Florida Statutes.
+The School shall ensure that it complies with all fingerprinting and background check requirements, including those relating to vendors, pursuant to Florida Statutes, Sections 1012.32, 1012.465 and 1012.467, and shall follow Sponsor's policy with regard to the fingerprinting and background check requirements of volunteers.
+The school shall notify the district Human Resource Department when a staff member is no longer employed at the school.

+- F. The School, if a public employer, may participate in the Florida Retirement System upon application and approval as a "covered group" under Section 121.021(34), Florida Statutes.
 If the School participates in the Florida Retirement System, the School employees shall participate in the Florida Retirement System in a manner consistent with applicable statutes.
-The School shall make contributions to the Florida Retirement System for all teachers and/or employees who elect to participate in the Florida Retirement System.
+The School shall make contributions to the Florida Retirement System for all teachers and/or employees who elect to participate in the Florida Retirement System. - G. Teacher and Principal Evaluation Systems - 1.
+The School shall comply with Section 1012.34, F.S. related to performance evaluations requirements for charter school instructional personnel and school administrators in effect for the 2012-2013 school year and thereafter. - 2.
+The evaluation must be based on the required Florida educator practice standards and the student growth component.
+The evaluation systems will utilize the state-adopted student growth measures and must account for at least 50% of the